 Overview

-ABC server SDKs enable you to run experiments and check feature flags locally on your server.
-Generally, using the ABC server SDKs involves three steps, as illustrated in the diagram below: Screenshot 2024-04-30 at 10.40.01.png
+ABetterChoice server SDKs enable you to run experiments and check feature flags locally on your server.

 1. Initialization

-Upon the startup of your application server, you need to initialize the ABC SDK with your project ID and API access key.
+Upon the startup of your application server, you need to initialize the platform SDK with your project ID and API access key.
 The SDK then sends a request to the nearest of our globally deployed configuration servers to fetch necessary configurations, such as experiment allocations and rules.
 These configurations are essential for evaluating experiments and feature flags.
-After initialization, the server SDK polls ABC config servers for configuration updates every 3 seconds and stores them locally to ensure rapid result evaluation.
+After initialization, the server SDK polls the platform config servers for configuration updates every 3 seconds and stores them locally to ensure rapid result evaluation.

 2. Evaluating Experiments and Feature Flags